algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 ### Integration of Special Offers

-To enhance the value of the barcode scanning feature, the application could integrate real-time promotional offers.
+To enhance the value of the bar-code scanning feature, the application could integrate real-time promotional offers.
 When a user scans a product, the system displays:

 - Active promotions
 - Available discounts